 “When Afghanistan was a land of peace and plenty: British explorer’s fascinating images from 1955 Land Rover expedition show a nation unchanged since the time of Marco Polo.”

 • British photographer, Christopher Balfour’s epic journey with a team of explorers from Cambridge University

 • They travelled through 11 countries in a veteran Land Rover and explored little-visited regions of Afghanistan

 • Fascinating 120-page book sheds light on their expedition and shows countryside untouched by modern life

-Perfectly timed piece in the daily mail – shot us up to no7 on Amazon over night
+Perfectly timed piece in the Daily Mail put us at no.7 on Amazon overnight

 David Richardson is a veteran farmer, businessman and communicator whose skills have been recognised over the years by both peers and admirers.
-During more than 50 years of writing and broadcasting about farming, food and the countryside he has earned a reputation for straight talking and common sense.
+During more than 50 years of writing and broadcasting about farming, food and the countryside, he has earned a reputation for straight talking and common sense.
 His analyses of rural issues are uncompromising.
 His criticisms of officialdom are penetrating and his recognition and exposure of humbug are instinctive and incisive.
 Click here to buy on Amazon

-It’s been a busy month and here are some of our new titles
+It’s been a busy month.
+Here’s some of our new titles:

 Poetry collection for kids